omnivector-solutions/armasec/CONDUCT.rst

 Conclusion
 ==========
-Overall, we're good to each other.
+Overall, we are good to each other.
 Contribution is done on a voluntary basis, and folks are expected to be good and decent in their conduct.
 Any disputes will be resolved by the maintainers and those that do not wish to follow the guidelines will be asked to stop contributing.